-This week, E&E News reported that the European Union is considering implementing a border adjustment mechanism as part of its effort to reduce greenhouse gas emissions.
+This week, E&E News reported that the European Union is considering implementing a carbon border adjustment mechanism as part of its effort to reduce greenhouse gas emissions.
 If such a policy were to take effect, according to the story, the border adjustment would apply a carbon tax on products from countries that have less-aggressive carbon pricing than the EU.
 With carbon prices in Europe now trading in their Emission Trading System (EST) at around €24 (approximately $26) per metric ton of CO2 emissions, and no meaningful carbon pricing in the U.S. outside of California, such a move could increase trade tensions between the countries.

 A border tax adjustment is a levy on imports and rebate on exports.
 Border adjustments are frequently used by governments to harmonize the effects of a value-added tax or other excise taxes between international and domestic goods.
-In the context of a carbon tax, a border adjustment helps define the base of the carbon tax, ensuring that it is assessed on the carbon content of goods consumed within a country.
+In the context of a carbon tax, a carbon border adjustment mechanism helps define the base of the carbon tax, ensuring that it is assessed on the carbon content of goods consumed within a country.
 Imports are goods consumed in a country and their associated emissions should be taxed.
 Exports are consumed elsewhere and shouldn’t be taxed (excepting a carbon tax in the other jurisdiction).